cyber-valley/sytech/pages/α-pinene.md

 - **structure**: α-pinene has a bicyclic structure with a reactive double bond.
 - ### medicinal uses of α-pinene
 - #### [[anti-inflammatory]] properties
-	- α-pinene has demonstrated significant anti-inflammatory effects. this makes it potentially useful for treating conditions such as [[arthritis]], inflammatory bowel disease, and other inflammatory disorders.
+	- α-pinene has demonstrated significant anti-inflammatory effects. this makes it potentially useful for treating conditions such as [[arthritis]], inflammatory [[bowel disease]], and other inflammatory disorders.
 - #### [[antimicrobial]] activity
 	- studies have shown that α-pinene possesses antimicrobial properties, effective against a range of bacteria and fungi. this makes it a potential candidate for use in disinfectants, antiseptics, and in treating bacterial and fungal infections.
 - #### bronchodilator effects